NCAA Division III powerhouse Kenyon is holding an intrasquad time trial event for its NCAA Championship qualifying swimmers.

-Day 3 live recap at 2018 NCAA Division III Women’s Championships.
+Day 1 prelims at 2019 NCAA Division III Women’s Championships.

 The D3 psych sheets are out, and the meet is fast approaching.
 It’s time to get an idea of which teams are well positioned to take the title.

 The Kenyon Ladies took home the NCAC crown for the second year in a row.
 On the men’s side, the Kenyon Lords narrowly lost to Denison, extending the Big Red’s win streak to 11 years.